Helooeverybody/Steam-Game-Pipline/README.md

 ## Starting guide for project members

 This guide details the steps to create an n-node Kubernetes cluster across n laptops and deploy the big data stack.
-One laptop will be selected as the k3s server node, and other laptops as agent node.
+One laptop will be selected as the K3s server node, and the other laptops as agent nodes.

 ### Step 1: Prerequisites (All Laptops)